kyma-project/kyma/docs/service-mesh/03-04-istio-setup-in-kyma.md

 ## Istio components

-This list shows the available Istio components and the component enabled by default:
+This list shows the available Istio components and the components enabled by default:

 | Component | Enabled? |
 | :--- | :---: |